appliedawesome/mastermind/README.md

 ## Terminology

-* Goon (Goon.run, Goon.fire)
+* Henchman (Henchman.run, Henchman.fire)
 * Henchman

-### Goon
+### Henchman

+A henchman is hired gun.
+He carries out the task delegated to him by the plot.

-A goon is representation of an object in your system, be it a server instance, an IP address, or even a Chef client.
-A goon has an associated Provider, which contains methods that define various actions that can be performed on a goon
+ of an object in your system, be it a server instance, an IP address, or even a Chef client.
+A henchman has an associated Provider, which contains methods that define various actions that can be performed on a henchman

-Every goon has two attributes: a name and an action.
-The name is used as the identifier of the goon, unique to the task.
-The action is a reference to the method that will be called on the goon's provider. to the
+Every henchman has two attributes: a name and an action.
+The name is used as the identifier of the henchman, unique to the task.
+The action is a reference to the method that will be called on the henchman's provider. to the

 ### P
 ### Project